Excidion/reproML/reproML/docs/structure.md

 It's elegant, but most importantly, it's (the only one) supported by all of `mkdocstrings-python`, `interrogate` and `pydoclint`, which is required for [this](#documentation-should-be-close-to-code).

-### Raw data should be immutable[^1]
+### Raw data should be immutable
-Don't ever edit your raw data, especially not manually, and especially not in Excel.
+> Don't ever edit your raw data, especially not manually, and especially not in Excel.
+> (...)
-Don't overwrite your raw data.
+> Don't overwrite your raw data.
-Don't save multiple versions of the raw data.
+> Don't save multiple versions of the raw data.[^1]

 Treat the data (and its format) as immutable as possible.
-The code you write should move the raw data through a pipeline to your final analysis.
-You shouldn't have to run all of the steps every time you want to make a new figure, but anyone should be able to reproduce the final products with only the code in `src` and the data in `data/raw`.
+There are multiple good reasons for this:

++ It is impossible know which artifacts in the raw data that you want to *clean* right now might later turn out to be relevant information.
+An example could be missing values which hint at an underlying mechanic in the data generation process that you are yet to learn about.
+Even part of the data files metadata could become relevant as part of the analysis.

++ Immutable raw data is a requirement if you want to [treat your modeling pipeline as a DAG](#modeling-pipelines-are-directed-acyclic-graphs).

 ??? tip "Processed and interim data is mutable"

     Data in and after processing is very much mutable.
     The suggestions for immutability apply only to the folder `data/raw`.
-    The contents of folders `data/interim` and `data/processed` have to be able to change.
+    The contents of folders `data/interim` and `data/processed` will change based on how your code prosses the raw data.

 ??? question "What if my data changes over time?"